bruceskingle/thirdcottage/docs/Timber/Timber.md

 permalink: /docs/Timber
 ---
 # Timber
-Our designs can be made in a variety of timber choices
+Our designs can be made in a variety of timber choices:

 ## European Oak
 European Oak